Forex Leverage & Margin Trading Explanation & Examples

 Margin Requirement = 100 %

-Because when a forex trader has a higher leverage means that they have more percentage above what is required(A.K.A.
+Because when a trader has a higher leverage means that they have more percent above what is required(A.K.A.
 More "Free Margin") their open transactions are less likely to get closed.
-This is the reason why investors will choose the option 100:1 for their forex trading account but according to their forex trading risk management rules, they will not trade above 5:1.
+This is reason why traders will choose option 100:1 for their forex account but according to their forex trading risk management rules, they will not trade above 5:1.

 These Margin Levels are Shown on the Software Screen Shot Below as an Example:

-Margin and Free Margin is displayed by the MT4 Forex Trading Platform
+Margin and Free Margin is displayed by the MT4 Forex Software